-Now, the Youtube network we examine has 1,134,890 nodes and 2,987,624 edges.
-The spectral decomposition of the adjacency matrix proceeds via IRLBA, with \citet{zhu06:_autom} used to choose the estimated embedding dimension of $\hat{d}=26$.
+Finally, we consider the impact of our stopping criterion on the inference task of community detection in a Youtube network.
+Youtube networks generally exhibit hierarchical community structure (see \citet{hsbm}) and can be modeled by an SBM/RDPG with a potentially large number of blocks.
+For the task of community detection in a Youtube network, we wish to cluster the rows of the matrix of eigenvectors associated to the adjacency matrix of a Youtube network.
+We use $K$-means clustering with silhouette width \citep{rousseeuw_silhouette}, the latter of which is a measure of the rectitude of any particular clustering, to determine the optimal number of clusters.
+The Youtube network we examine has 1,134,890 nodes and 2,987,624 edges, and the spectral decomposition of the adjacency matrix proceeds via IRLBA, with \citet{zhu06:_autom} used to choose the estimated embedding dimension of $\hat{d}=26$.
 For each $k=1,2, \cdots$ and corresponding tolerance $2^{-k}$, IRLBA generates approximations $\hS_k$ for the the top $\hat{d}=26$ eigenvalues of $A$ and $\hU_k$ for the matrix of associated eigenvectors.
 Next, we use $K$-means clustering, with silhouette width to determine the optimal number of clusters, to cluster the rows of the matrix $\hat{U}_k$.
 We conduct this clustering procedure again, now computing the spectral decomposition with the default tolerance in IRLBA of $10^{-6}$.
 Ten iterations are run for each of the above clustering methods, and the top plot of Figure \ref{fig:youtube} shows the mean Adjusted Rand Index (ARI), plotted with standard error, for these two clusterings.
-We see that at tolerance $2^{-10} \approx 0.00097$, which is close to $10^{-3}$), the ARI is nearly 1.
+We see that at tolerance $2^{-10} \approx 0.00097$, the ARI is nearly 1.
 Morever, the ARI is very close to 0.95 by tolerance $2^{-7}$.
 Our heuristic of $1/[\log(\log(n))\sqrt{n}]$ for $n=1134890$ yields a tolerance of $0.000356$.
-All of these tolerances---$2^{-7}, 2^{-10}, 3.5\times 10^{-4}$---are of significantly larger magnitude than the default tolerance in IRLBA, which for this implementation was $10^{-6}$ (and in some other implementations can be $10^{-5}$.)
+All of these tolerances---$2^{-7}, 2^{-10}, 3.5\times 10^{-4}$---are of significantly larger magnitude than the default tolerance in IRLBA, which for this implementation is $10^{-6}$ (and in some other implementations can be $10^{-5}$.)
 This suggests that stopping earlier can save computational time without negatively impacting subsequent inference.
-In the second plot in Figure \ref{fig:youtube}, we see how the behavior of the ARI for successive pairs $(2^{-k}, 2^{-(k+1)})$ of tolerances.
-The last two plots in Figure \ref{fig:youtube} indicate the number of iterations and the elapsed time (in seconds) required at each tolerance.
+In the second plot from the top in Figure \ref{fig:youtube}, we see how the behavior of the ARI for successive pairs $(2^{-k}, 2^{-(k+1)})$ of tolerances.
+The bottom two plots in Figure \ref{fig:youtube} indicate the number of iterations and the elapsed time (in seconds) required at each tolerance.